 Spam is an unsolicited e-mail sent to a computer user to gain business, sell a service, or communicate a message.
-Because of the vast number of such messages and their content, Congress is under growing pressure to regulate spam in much the same way it regulates telemarketing.
-But regulation of spam, like regulation of telemarketing, raises First Amendment free speech issues.
-In this photo, Sen. Charles Schumer, D-N.Y., highlights the "spam" e-mail he received on his personal e-mail account during a news conference on Capitol Hill, Tuesday, April 29, 2003.
-Schumer is sponsoring legislation proposed at reducing the amount of unsolicited emails consumers receive.
+Regulation of spam, like regulation of telemarketing, raises First Amendment free speech issues.
+In this photo, Sen. Charles Schumer highlights the "spam" e-mail he received on his personal e-mail account during a news conference on Capitol Hill in 2003.
+Schumer sponsored legislation proposed at reducing the number of unsolicited emails consumers receive.
 (AP Photo/Susan Walsh, used with permission from the Associated Press)

 Spam is an unsolicited e-mail sent to a computer user to gain business, sell a service, or communicate a message.
 Because of the vast number of such messages and their content, Congress is under growing pressure to regulate spam in much the same way it regulates telemarketing.
 But regulation of spam, like regulation of telemarketing, raises First Amendment free speech issues.